 Employers should also be aware that they are nott discriminating whilst seeking information on employees’ recent travel and holidays.
 It is a perfectly justifiable and reasonable request for all staff to declare any travel from outside the country.
 Enquiring about travel to specific countries, such as China or Italy, could potentially result to cases of harassment or discrimination.

 As reflected in the news and social media, there has been an increase in racism and prejudice against those of Asian and Chinese origin.
 This increases the potential risk that this could happen in the workplace.
 If employers have not got a discrimination or harassment policy in place, it is important to put other measures in place such as training or evidence to show that you are tackling prejudiced behaviour.
 Otherwise, employers could be liable for allowing discrimination happen within the workplace.

 These are stressful times, not just for employers, but society on the whole.
 Given the ever changing nature of the pandemic, specific advice relating to coronavirus is also likely to change.
 However, what will not change are the above aspects to being a good business leader.
 Regularly updating your team, keeping in open communication, being reactive and proactive to their safety and being more human will always be important for leadership in times of crisis.

-If you are a business leader, we can provide employers with employment law and HR support today.
+If you are a business leader, we can provide employers with specialist employment law and Furlough support today.
 Get in touch with us now to see how we can help you through this challenging time.